CodePapa360/hosting-site/README.md

-This is a simple sample of a hosting site.
+#This is a sample of a simple hosting site.

+Checkout the page if you like: https://codepapa360.github.io/hosting-site-sample/